-Want to create an awesome single page web design?
+Want to create single page website?
 Easy!
-In this article, we review the important question of ‘How to make a single page website?’ as well as present a small one page website tutorial to help you outrun all your competitors with your project.
+In this article, we review the important question of “How to create a one page website?” as well as present a small single page website design tutorial to help you outrun all your competitors with your project.

-In order to answer the question ‘How to build a one page website design?’, we’d like to present you with an efficient manual.
+In order to answer the questions “How to build a one page website?” or “Where to take one page design inspiration?”, we’d like to present you with an efficient manual.
 It consists of nine tips, in total, by following which you can create a single page website design that will amaze your web visitors.

 That’s why the best decision here would be either a pastel-toned image or a grey-shaded image (for example, a themed black and white photo).
 Try not to use animation as a background if it isn’t necessary, since it doesn’t always load properly in all browsers, which can significantly slow down the whole site’s performance (we don’t need that, do we?).

+Are you still having the question “How to make a one page website”?
 Forget about the bold, garish fonts featured universally on sites created in the 90s or early 2000s.
 Minimalism has been a major trend for a number of years now.
 Look at the design of any iOS application.
 It is, arguably, considered to be essential to the web and mobile development niche.
 As for the color scheme – it must harmonize with the background.
-Also, keep in mind that many displays might distort shades, so the brighter shades might look neon for some users (a type of shade which isn’t perceived well by our eyes).
+Also, keep in mind that many displays might distort shades, so the brighter shades might look neon for some users (a type of shade that isn’t perceived well by our eyes).

-Now then, a few words about navigation.
+Now then, a few words about navigation and how to make a single page website.
 The goal is to provide intuitiveness of navigation, which is not difficult to do.
 You just need to subdivide all the content into several logical blocks, place the navigation menu at the top of the page (for instance, in the header), and make sure that one is able to get somewhere (by automatic scrolling) by clicking some of the menu items.
-In practice, this feature can be realized with the help of JQuery JS library.
+In practice, this feature can be realized with the help of the JQuery JS library.
 A particular case of such automation is well described on GitHub.